karlberggren/QuantumCircuitsClass/web_app/README.md

 # Website source code
-If you are reading this, congradulations!
+If you are reading this, congratulations!
 Your income potential just rose by 20k because now you are a "wEb DeVelOpEr"

 ## Code Structure
 ### General